in Alter von 62 Jahren; Kupferstich von Frans Hogenberg

 Mercator then began to put together a series of publications to describe the creation of the world and its subsequent history, which he called the atlas.

 Mercator died in 1594 in the Duchy of Cleve.
-Mercator is buried in Duisburg's main church of Saint Salvatorus.
+He is buried in Duisburg's main church of Saint Salvatore.

 Exhibits of his works can be seen in the Mercator treasury located in the city.
 More exhibits about Mercator's life and work are featured at the Mercator Museum in Sint-Niklaas, Belgium.

 - Further information:

 A skilled engraver and talented calligrapher, Mercator’s maps were not only functional technological marvels but stunning works of art.
 Not surprisingly his artistic influence has as great a reach as his technological innovations.